NMO13/structured-text-clone-detection/README.md

 # Structured Text Code Clone Detection
 This tool analyzes structured text code files and tries to find files which are highly similar.
 Such highly similar files are called *code clones* and the associated task of finding such clones is callled *code clone detection*.
 We implemented different algorithms in this tool in order to find type 3 code clones.
 Type 3 clones are syntactically similar fragments that differ at the statement level.
 The fragments have statements added, modified, or removed with respect to each other.
-Such clones indicate textual and functional similarity.
-[1]
+Such clones indicate textual and functional similarity [1].

 have been implemented which leverage supervised and unsupervised machine learning techniques.
 The different algorithms will be explained in subsequent sections.